 “External forces using Taiwan to contain China and arming Taiwan would only embolden ‘Taiwan independence’ separatists and push the Taiwan Strait towards danger,” Mr. Lin said.

-The PLA is dispatching bombers, amphibious assault ships and anti-ship missiles for the exercises, according to state media reports, noting expanded zones “inside and outside the island chain” stretching from Japan through Taiwan and into the South China Sea.
+The PLA is dispatching bombers, amphibious assault ships and anti-ship missiles for the exercises, according to state media reports, noting expanded zones “inside and outside the island chain” that stretches from Japan through Taiwan and into the South China Sea.

 The drills included live firing of weapons systems, reports stated.